LukeCarlThompson/ImageChill/README.md

 Here data-src will be added to src attribute which will only be used in the case of srcset not being supported (ie11 and older).

+Great reference for how to use srcset https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/

 ```html
 <img class="image lazyload"
     data-src-set="./img/high-res.jpg 1000w,